 Obtaining approvals to build on Class VI and private roads in New Hampshire can be difficult.
 RSA 674:41 generally prevents New Hampshire municipalities from issuing building permits for structures, unless the street giving access to the lot is a Class V or better highway.
 Therefore, most local building permit applications for development on Class VI or private … Read the rest

 In previous blogs, we addressed the difference between a private road and an easement, New Hampshire’s new law mandating residential private road maintenance in certain situations and what private road maintenance agreements should include.
-While having an agreement is an important step, creating an association can greatly simplify the administration and enforcement of private road maintenance agreements.
+Having an agreement is an important step.
+However, creating an association can greatly simplify the administration and enforcement of private road maintenance agreements.

 Consider … Read the rest